bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 (func $__wbindgen_free (param i32 i32) ...)
 ```

 First, the module is exporting a *memory*.
 A WebAssembly memory is the linear address space accessible to the module; **it will be the only region of memory the module can read from or write to**.
-As the module cannot access any other region of the host's address space directly, the exported memory is where the host will communicate with the WebAssembly module.
+As the module cannot access any other region of the host's address space directly, the exported memory is where the host will exchange data with the WebAssembly module.

 Second, the module exports the `render` function we implemented in Rust.
 But wait a second, why does it have two parameters and return two values when the Rust implementation only has one parameter and one return value?

-In Rust, both a string slice (`&str`) and an owned string (`String`) are represented in WebAssembly as an address and length (in bytes) pair.
-Thus, the WebAssembly version of the Rust function both takes an address-length pair for the markdown input string and returns an address-length pair for the rendered HTML string.
+In Rust, both a string slice (`&str`) and an owned string (`String`) are represented as an address and length (in bytes) pair when compiled to WebAssembly.
+Thus, the WebAssembly version of the Rust function takes an address-length pair for the markdown input string and returns an address-length pair for the rendered HTML string.
 Here, addresses are represented as integer offsets into the exported memory.

 Note that since the Rust code returns a `String`, which is an *owned* type, the caller of `render` will be responsible for freeing the returned memory containing the rendered string.